Zalewski Family Genealogy

 While I was searching for more information on a passenger ship from one of my ancestors a few months back, I ran across a site called “Everything I Know About Hyman Victor.”
 The site is basically one man’s story about his great-grandfather.
 It shows off all of the vital records, memories, and information about Mr. Victor.

 I was very impressed by both the idea and the layout of the website.
-Since I noticed the site was built using Wordpress, just like this site, I emailed the owner of the website and asked him about how he put it together.
+Since I noticed the site was built using WordPress, just like this site, I emailed the owner of the website and asked him about how he put it together.
 He was a very nice guy and said that he would send me some of the files I would need.
 Recently, I received these files and started putting together a site for my great-great-grandfather, Frank Zalewski.

 I wanted to do this for a few reasons.
 First, I wanted to create a nice site dedicated to Frank and his life.
 Secondly, going back over a lot of this information may bring me new discoveries.
 Sadly, I didn’t find anything new, but now all my information is better organized.